Hamza-khaa/GUI-Based-Calculator/README.md

-# 🧮 GUI-Based Calculator
+🧮 GUI-Based-Calculator

-A simple, user-friendly desktop calculator built with Python.
-Follow the instructions below to convert the script into a standalone Windows application and create a desktop shortcut.
+A simple, functional desktop calculator.
+Follow these steps to bundle your script into a standalone executable and create a desktop icon.

----

-## 🚀 How to Create a Desktop App

-Follow these four steps to bundle your script into a single `.exe` file.
+🚀 Installation & Setup

-### 1. Install PyInstaller
+1. Install PyInstaller
-Open your Command Prompt or Terminal and install the necessary packaging tool:
+Open your terminal or command prompt and run the following command to install the packaging tool:

+Bash
+pip install pyinstaller
+Wait until the installation finishes before proceeding.

-pip install pyinstaller2.
-Navigate to Your Folder Change your directory to where your calculator.py file is located.
-(Example for Desktop):
+2. Navigate to the Folder
+Change your directory to where your calculator.py file is located (e.g., the Desktop):

+Bash
 cd %USERPROFILE%\Desktop
 3. Build the Executable
-Run the following command to create the app.
+Run this command to compile your script into a single, windowed application:

---onefile: Bundles everything into one file.

---windowed: Ensures the app opens without a background console window.
+Bash
 pyinstaller --onefile --windowed calculator.py
-4. Locate Your App & Create Shortcut
-Once the process finishes:

-Open the dist folder (created in your project directory).

-Right-click calculator.exe.

-Select Send to → Desktop (create shortcut).2.
-Navigate to Your Folder Change your directory to where your calculator.py file is located.
-(Example for Desktop):

-cd %USERPROFILE%\Desktop
-3. Build the Executable
-Run the following command to create the app.

---onefile: Bundles everything into one file.

---windowed: Ensures the app opens without a background console window.

-pyinstaller --onefile --windowed calculator.py
-4. Locate Your App & Create Shortcut
+4. Locate Your App
-Once the process finishes:
+Once the process is complete, follow these steps to find your app:

-Open the dist folder (created in your project directory).
+Open the dist folder on your Desktop.

-Right-click calculator.exe.
+Find the file named calculator.exe.

-Select Send to → Desktop (create shortcut).
+Right-click the file → Select Send to → Desktop (create shortcut).